pagkly/Zed/Investopedia3/How Substitutes Work.md

 ## Substitute Goods in Perfect Competition and Monopolistic Competition

-In cases of [perfect competition](https://www.investopedia.com/terms/p/perfectcompetition.asp), perfect substitutes are sometimes conceived as nearly indistinguishable goods being sold by different firms.
+In cases of [[perfect competition]](https://www.investopedia.com/terms/p/perfectcompetition.asp), perfect substitutes are sometimes conceived as nearly indistinguishable goods being sold by different firms.
 For example, gasoline from a gas station on one corner may be virtually indistinguishable from gasoline sold by another gas station on the opposite corner.
 An increase in the price at one station will result in more people choosing the cheaper option.

 Monopolistic competition presents an interesting case that present complications with the concept of substitutes.
-In monopolistic competition, companies are not [price-takers](https://www.investopedia.com/terms/p/pricetaker.asp), meaning demand is not highly sensitive to price.
+In monopolistic competition, companies are not [[price-takers]](https://www.investopedia.com/terms/p/pricetaker.asp), meaning demand is not highly sensitive to price.
 A common example is a difference between the store brand and name-branded medicine at your local pharmacy.
 The products themselves are nearly indistinguishable chemically, but they are not perfect substitutes due to the utility consumers may get—or believe they get—from purchasing a brand name over a generic drug believing it to be more reputable or of higher quality.